aakankshadhurandhar/yournotes/README.md

 ## Features:
 1. Private notes for signedin members
-2. Seach your notes
-3. authenticated routes
+2. authenticated routes
-4. React routing
+3. React routing
-5. Delete notes that are not required.
+4. Delete notes that are not required.

+## Technology used
+1. Reactjs-Frontend
+2. Firebase-auth and backend
+3. Materials-ui-for icons
+4. React-quill-editor